Hi, welcome to this fun read on Nursing Interview Questions and Answers.

 If it’s a virtual interview, test your video cameras and microphone before the scheduled time.

-Ensure your environment is quiet, clean, and free from any form of distraction.
+Ensure your environment is quiet, clean, and free from distraction.

 You will do well in an interview if you take all these factors into cognizance.